pouchdb-community/pouchdb-authentication/README.md

 You know what's hard?  **Security**.
 You know what makes security really easy?  **CouchDB**.

-That's right, CouchDB is more than a database: it's also a REST server with a built-in authentication framework.
+That's right, CouchDB is more than a database: it's also a RESTful web server with a built-in authentication framework.
 And it boasts some top-notch security features:

 * **salts and hashes** passwords automatically with [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2)
 * **stores a cookie** in the browser